 (Something not shown in the image is that 4 out of 5 of the AdWords ads are vegan-only.
 It seems that Google’s advertisers are doing a better job of segmenting traffic than the search engine itself.)

 But a site with a title like “Vegetarian Lasagnas – The Veggie Table – Vegetarian Recipes and Info” has nothing to do with veganism.
 In this case, the “answer” Google provides is nothing but a waste of time and potentially frustrating, especially when the user has been conditioned to see bolded results as “the answer” to their query.

 The real issue is that Google knows that it doesn’t have enough “quality” results for “vegan lasagna” so they are bending the meaning of words to appear more relevant.
 In this case, a vegan might notice that the recipe calls for cheese before they cook the dish and dig in.

 But how long before Google decides that “tesla roadster” is just another word for “lotus elise” and shows me where to put the gas in my car when I search “tesla roadster gas cap” (if you think that example is extreme then you should meet some of the people I know).

 What about if Google decides that “Libertarian” means the same as “Republican”?
-Anyone’s blood boiling yet?Tags for This Post: google, time doesn, new york times, conversion rate, current exchange rate, vegan recipes
+Anyone’s blood boiling yet?Tags for This Post: google, time doesn, vegan recipes, dollars to pounds, current exchange rate